vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 This is not a real cipher but is an interface that can be implemented by a cipher.
 Some of the ciphers (e.g. `EncryptedNewKey`) use certificates to retrieve the clear text of the symmetric key.
 Once retrieved, the loaded and the respective public/private keys are not used anymore.
 If the cipher is used more than once, it would make sense to release the certificate and the related asymmetric algorithms and keys for resource utilization and security reasons.
 The methods of ILightCipher allow for that - "lighten the cipher" and also can clone the current cipher to a "lightweight cipher".
 The interface is implemented by the `EncryptedKeyCipher` descendants.

-The goal and definition of `ILightHasher` is similar but works with HMAC hashers like `KeyedHasher`.
+The goal and definition of `ILightHasher` are similar but works with HMAC hashers like `KeyedHasher`.

 # XML Ciphers and Signers